core-wg/comi/draft-ietf-core-comi.md

 : FORMAT: CBOR map of SID, instance-value

 : The message payload of Content-Format 'application/yang-data+cbor' is encoded using a CBOR map.
-  Each entry within this CBOR map contains a SID and associated instance-value.
-Each instance-value is encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.
+  Each entry within the CBOR map contains the data node identifier (i.e. SID) and the associated instance-value.

-  Each entry of this CBOR map is composed of a key and a value.
-  CBOR map keys are set to SIDs, CBOR map values are set to the instance-value as defined in {{I-D.ietf-core-yang-cbor}} section 4.
+  Instance-values are encoded using the rules defined in {{I-D.ietf-core-yang-cbor}} section 4.

 application/yang-identifiers+cbor: